Sally Armstrong (journalist): Honours

 In 1998, she was made a Member of the Order of Canada.
 In 2002, she was awarded an honorary doctorate degree from McGill University.
+In 2015, she was awarded an honorary Doctor of Laws from Carleton University.
 In 2000, she won the Amnesty International Media Award for her article “Honour’s Victims” in Chatelaine magazine.
 She won again in 2002, for her article “Speaking their peace” in Chatelaine magazine and again in 2011 for her article “These Little Girls are Setting out to Change the World” in Chatelaine.
 She provided critical support to Richard Gordon with the founding of the charity Books With Wings.
 Sally Armstrong is a member of a UN group consisting of 20 Palestinian women, 20 Israeli women and 12 women of other nationality working to help bringing peace to the Middle East.
 In 1996 she was awarded Women of Distinction Award in Communications by the YWCA of Toronto.

-She was the invited speaker for the 2019 CBC Massey Lectures, a series entitled "Power Shift: The Longest Revolution", in which she said that "improving the status of women was crucial to our collective surviving — and thriving."
+She was the invited speaker for the 2019 CBC Massey Lectures, a series entitled "Power Shift: The Longest Revolution", in which she said that "improving the status of women was crucial to our collective surviving – and thriving."